stetre/moonsoil/README.md

 soil = require("moonsoil")

--- Load and image from a file.
+-- Load an image from a file.
 The image is returned as a binary string. data, w, h, channels = soil.load_image("dice6.png", 'rgb') -- Check if an error occurred: assert(data, soil.last_result())